naijwu/naijwu/README.md

 Hey, I'm Jae Wu.
 I'm passionate about creating (anything, but usually in the form of building projects) and the financial markets.
 Cheers!

 #### Currently working on:
+* Building in Web3 📄
 * nwPlus & BizTech tickets 🤩
-* stayin afloat dawg... 🙂

 #### Past projects:
 * A linktr.ee clone ([internetspace.co](https://internetspace.co)) 🤡